 He then came up with an alternate solution that did not require the e-collar!

-Yes, it was pain in the back side, and the treatment took longer.
+Yes, it was a pain in the backside, and the treatment took longer.
 But it worked and Jasmine's knee was safe!

 He [our vet] since got used to the fact that with Jasmine every solution has to be custom.
 After examining her, he would sit down deep in thought: “I know what I would normally do—now I have to figure out what I'm going to do considering it's Jasmine.”